Deconvolution in unlinked linear models: Introduction

 The statistical literature on deconvolution is very extensive.
 Here, we shall provide only a few references thereof, and refer the reader to the book \cite{meister2009} for a nice overview.
 A variety of methodologies have been proposed in deconvolution problems, including kernel-based estimators which are based on the empirical characteristic function and Fourier inversion \citep{liu1989consistent, stefanski1990deconvolving, Fan91AsympNorm, fan1991optimal, es2005asymptotic}.
 Extensions to settings where the noise distribution is unknown, partially or fully, have been explored e.g. in \cite{butucea2005minimax,meister2006density, delaigle2014parametrically}.
 Alternative estimation techniques include series estimators \citep{pensky1999adaptive, lounici2011global, carrasco2011spectral, carroll2004low, hall2005discrete}, nonparametric maximum likelihood methods \citep{groeneboom2003density, guan2021fast}, and penalization approaches \citep{comte2006penalized, comte2007finite}.

 Our contribution in this paper bridges nonparametric deconvolution with the unlinked linear regression.
 Specifically, we focus on estimating the distribution of $Z \stackrel{d}{=} \beta^\top _0 X$ (for some non-unique $\beta_0$) from realizations of $Z + \epsilon$ and of the covariate $X$ whose distribution is unknown.
 This framework extends the classical deconvolution problem through incorporating the structure of the unlinked linear model.
 We develop an estimator based on the deconvolution least squares approach from \cite{azadkia2022linear} and the empirical measure of $X_1, \dots, X_n$.
-Using empirical process techniques, we show that this additional structure allows us to obtain parametric rates of convergence in the Wasserstein distance for estimating the distribution of the latent variable $Z$, irrespectively of the smoothness of the noise distribution.
+Using empirical process techniques, we show that this additional structure allows us to obtain the parametric rate of convergence in the Wasserstein distance for estimating the distribution of the latent variable $Z$, where the smoothness of the noise does not affect the rate.
 We emphasize that the Wasserstein distance is a natural risk measure to consider for estimating a distribution, especially in cases where no regularity assumption is made.
-See e.g. \cite{caillerie2013deconvolution,dedecker2013minimax,dedecker2015improved}.
-In contrast, risk measures based for example on some $L_p$ distance between probability density functions can only be used for distributions that are assumed to have a probability density; i.e. under additional smoothness conditions.
+See e.g.\ \cite{caillerie2013deconvolution,dedecker2013minimax,dedecker2015improved}.
+In contrast, risk measures based for example on some $L^p$ distance between probability density functions can only be used for distributions that are assumed to have a probability density.
 Such assumptions are not required in this paper for the distribution of $Z$ to achieve the fast convergence rate in the sense of the Wasserstein risk.
 It is of crucial importance to emphasize that although the model incorporates a finite-dimensional parameter, it does not fall within the framework of semi-parametric models.
 In fact, our goal is not the estimate the finite-dimensional regression vector $\beta_0$ but rather an infinite-dimensional object: the distribution of $\beta_0^\top X$.